Anish-kumar-00/MOVIE-RECOMMEND-SYSTEM/README.md

 - 🎬 Director
 - 📝 Overview

-These features are combined into a single "tags" column.
+All these features are combined into a single "tags" column.

 The text is then converted into numerical vectors using:

 CountVectorizer()

-After that, movie similarity is calculated using:
+Movie similarity is calculated using:

 Cosine Similarity

-The system finally returns the movies with the highest similarity.
+The system then selects the most similar movies.

 ---

 🧮 Machine Learning Pipeline

-Raw Data
+Raw CSV Data
      ↓
 Data Cleaning
      ↓
+Merge Movies + Credits
+     ↓
 Feature Extraction
      ↓
-Feature Combination
+Create Tags
      ↓
 Text Preprocessing
      ↓
 Stemming
      ↓
 CountVectorizer
      ↓
 Cosine Similarity
      ↓
 Top Similar Movies
+     ↓
+Recommendation

 ---